Skip to main content

 QAnon items for sale on Amazon, captured Oct.
 8, 2020

-“We have to think about the QAnon networks as the rails upon which misinformation is driven,” Joan Donovan, research director of the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School told NBC News.
+“We have to think about the QAnon networks as the rails upon which misinformation is driven,” Joan Donovan, research director of the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School told NBC News(link is external).
 “Every account, event and page are tracks where disinformation can be spread.

 As QAnon has grown, both the White House and GOP leadership have displayed reluctance to condemn the conspiracy-theory movement.